OLC-Bioinformatics/redmine-docs/docs/analysis/plasmidborneidentity.md

 1. Requested SEQIDs are not available.
 If we can't find some of the SEQIDs that you request, you will get a warning message informing you of it.
+1. Issue with required FASTA-formatted targets file, including not attaching the file, or the FASTA formatting being incorrect
+1. Specifying the incorrect BLAST analysis program for the provided sequences e.g. blastp with a nucleotide query and db